Here's a glance at the Business in the Community led-events which took place during Responsible Week 2018

 Education event: Improving outcomes through evidence based solutions: Through a series of workshops and a panel session we will took delegates through the latest evidence based solutions across issues such as building resilience, embedding science capital and ensuring all young people build the skills needed for an ever-changing workplace.

-Would you be Ready?
-This is the question our Business Emergency and Resilience Group (BERG) will be asking, when they launch a new campaign aimed at changing the behavior of smaller businesses to be more resilient.
-The day will include an exciting line up of keynote speakers from across the not-for-profit, business and government sectors on a range of resilience themes including flooding and cyber resilience.
+Resilience Day 2018 - Would you be ready?: Would you be Ready?
+This is the question our Business Emergency and Resilience Group (BERG) asked, when they launched a new campaign aimed at changing the behavior of smaller businesses to be more resilient.
+The day took place at a flood testing facility in Wallingford, and included an exciting line up of keynote speakers discussing a range of resilience themes including flooding and cyber resilience.

-Together with our partners Accenture Strategy we developed the new Priorities for Responsible Business in a Digital Age.
+Brave New World Champions Network: Business in the Community & Accenture Strategy: Together with our partners Accenture Strategy we developed the new Priorities for Responsible Business in a Digital Age.
 Adoption of these priorities by business will help ensure a digital revolution that serves us all.
 We are now seeking businesses to join this network in championing the priorities; showcasing success stories, and committing to delivering positive societal impact from digital transformation.
-This workshop will be a practical session to deep dive into the issues and inspire businesses to drive forward the agenda.
+This workshop was a practical session to deep dive into the issues and inspire businesses to drive forward the agenda.

 Throughout the Week

 Building on our Place by Place strategy